vsirotin/si-units/apps/node_ts_app/README.md

 # KotUniL - Kotlin Console Demo Application

-This demo demonstrate the use of **KotUniL** library in a console application developed with Kotlin and tests all available in library objects and functions.
+This demo demonstrate the use of **KotUniL** library in a Node.JS console application developed with TypeScript and tests all available in library objects and functions.

 **KotUniL** covers all units of **International System of Units** (SI)
 like meter, second etc. [(see Wikipedia)](https://en.wikipedia.org/wiki/International_System_of_Units)